Harrolee/drive-gooder/README.md

 ## Push Container to ECR

 Will need to have the aws cli installed.
-Recommened to look at the `View push commands` output for the ecr repository in AWS.
+Recommend to look at the `View push commands` output for the ecr repository in AWS.

 1. aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin {special-uri-for-ecr-instance}
 1. docker tag drive-gooder-container-repository:{tag} {ecr-uri}:{tag}